Ventura Overhead Bridge Replacement Project

 Q: Will this project close the freeway at any time?

-Q: Will the ramp closures delay first responders from getting to medical, fire or other emergencies?
+Q: Will the ramp closures delay first responders from accessing medical, fire or other emergencies?

-A: No. A special temporary ramp is being installed in the U.S. 101 median at Lease Canyon Road near the Dulah beach community to provide first responders quick access to SR-1.
-It also can be used in the event of an evacuation emergency.
-The public is prohibited from using the ramp that will be equipped with radio-controlled gates.
+A: No. A special temporary ramp is being installed in the U.S. 101 median at Lease Canyon Road near the Dulah beach community to provide first responders quick and direct access to SR-1.
+It can also be used in the event of an evacuation emergency.
+The public, including local residents, is prohibited from using the ramp that will be equipped with a radio-controlled gate.
+You may access the Emergency Response Plan here: Emergency Response Plan.

-Q: What is the reason the special temporary ramp is not accessible to the public?
+Q: Why is the special temporary ramp not accessible to the public?

-A: The ramp's design is substandard, and due to the limited right of way, it lacks the proper acceleration and deceleration merging distances.
-Additionally, the current project budget does not allow for necessary enhancements.
+A: The ramp's design is substandard for public use.
+Due to the limited right of way, it lacks the proper acceleration and deceleration merging distances of a standard ramp.
+The project budget does not allow for the necessary enhancement.

 Q: Will this project be noisy at night?